American denial fuels the US Corporate Empire. Here’s what the Left can do about it

 Some of these solutions don’t consider or even strongly oppose modern, global society.
 They’re against international trade, including mass production and industrialized practices.
 They believe local is best.
 They consider moving goods from one part of the planet to another terrible for the planet.
 These plans see expansion and growth as our main problem (it isn’t).
 They believe consumerism is a scourge on the planet and those motivated by profit as evil.
 Neither of these are accurate.

 It’s no wonder nearly all these ideas remain on the fringe.
-For most human beings on the planet, those sitting fat and happy in the bell curve’s bulge, today’s modern society brings so much prosperity, comfort and enjoyment compared to the past, even considering giving up the modern conveniences that industrialized, internationally-connected economies bring is a non-starter.
+For most human beings on the planet, those sitting fat and happy in the bell curve’s bulge, today’s modern society brings immense prosperity, comfort and enjoyment compared to the past.
+Even considering giving up modern conveniences industrialized, internationally-connected economies bring is a non-starter.
 Especially for an untested theory.

 Societal Collapse — power vacuum